Visual Studio Code (VSCode)

 This topic explains how to use the LaunchDarkly VSCode extension to interact with feature flags from within Visual Studio Code (VSCode).

-- Display a tooltip with feature flag details when you hover over a feature flag key in your source code
+commands in GitHub Copilot to interact with your flags - Display a tooltip with feature flag details when you hover over a feature flag key in your source code

 - Autocomplete feature flag keys

-- Open feature flags in LaunchDarkly (Default keybinding:
+- Open feature flags in LaunchDarkly (default keybinding:

 ctrl+alt+g